24 Types of Salamanders in Alabama

 If you’re interested, here’s our detailed guide to identifying all 24 types of salamanders in Alabama you didn’t know existed!

-Newts aren’t poisonous, but their skin is rather toxic, so it’s not recommended that you touch them bare-handed if you come across one outside its normal habitat.
+Newts aren’t poisonous, but their skin is rather toxic, so touching them bare-handed is not recommended if you come across one outside its normal habitat.

 2. Spotted Salamander